Ars-Digitale/java-21-study-guide/docs/module-08/io-streams.md

 Closing the outermost stream automatically closes all wrapped streams.

+> [!NOTE]
-> **Note:** This is why try-with-resources should reference only the highest-level stream.
+> This is why try-with-resources should reference only the highest-level stream.

 #### 3.5.9 Common Pitfalls